The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Prof inite dimensional manifolds

 by the universal property of the completed projective tensor product.
 Likewise, one constructs for $i\leq j$ the continuous linear maps

-which turn $\big( \IT^{k,0}_{p_i} M_i , \IT^{k,0}\mu_{p_j,ij} \big) $ into a projective system of (finite dimensional) real vector spaces.
-By Theorem \ref{ThmAppProjLimTensProd}, its projective limit within the category of locally convex topological Hausdorff spaces is given by $\IT^{k,0}_pM$ together with the continuous linear maps $\IT^{k,0}\mu_{p,i}$, that means we have
+which turn $\big( \IT^{k,0}_{p_i} M_i , \IT^{k,0}\mu_{p_j,ij} \big) $ into a projective system of (f\/inite dimensional) real vector spaces.
+By Theorem~\ref{ThmAppProjLimTensProd}, its projective limit within the category of locally convex topo\-lo\-gi\-cal Hausdorf\/f spaces is given by $\IT^{k,0}_pM$ together with the continuous linear maps $\IT^{k,0}\mu_{p,i}$, that means we have